What is tautology?

 …………………………………………………………………………………………………………..

 Sometimes, repeated ideas can be used deliberately for effect.
 I’m not saying that you should never include tautology… but you need to be aware that you’ve done it, and be able to justify it.
-All too often, I see it used simply because the writer is unsure that they have conveyed their meaning, or because they think that being wordy makes their writing sound extra-clever.
+Unfortunately, if used a lot, it conveys uncertainty, as if the writer is unsure how to express their meaning.
+Worse than that, it can imply that they doubt the reader’s intelligence.

 Once you start looking carefully, examples of tautology will begin to leap out at you.
 You have been warned!